AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 The protocol was built to solve a personal problem: how does one individual permanently register their own significant moments without requiring an audience, a platform, or institutional permission?

 The answer — a frozen, tamper-evident, triple-time cryptographic seal — turned out to be exactly what organizations need for their AI audit trail.
-The mechanism that gives an individual temporal sovereignty over their own record also gives an organization cryptographic proof of their epistemic integrity.
+The mechanism that gives an individual temporal sovereignty over their own record also gives an organization cryptographic proof of their documentation discipline.

 ---